ytechie/ytechie-blog/src/documents/2015/05/build-2015-mega-post/index.html.md

 		* Advantages of a UWP app like easy install, automatic updates.
 		* File & registry redirection
 		* Live tiles
+		* Can do anything a UWP app can do
 * Hololens
 * [Continuum for Phone](http://channel9.msdn.com/Events/Build/2015/2-703)
 	* Run the tablet version of phone apps with a connected display